Stockflare/quotes/_posts/2015-09-02-munger-quote-two.markdown

 quote: >
   Our job is to find a few intelligent things to do, not to keep up with every damn thing in the world.
 image: /images/charlie-munger-2.jpg
-twitter: "Find a few smart ideas, don't follow everything" #quote C.Munger
+twitter: Find a few smart ideas.
+Don't follow everything.
+Charlie Munger http://quotes.stockflare.com/

 date:   2015-09-02 13:00:00
 categories: quote